How much does it cost to refinance your house?

 Why refinance your mortgage?

-Simply put, spending some money now can save you more money in the long run — or help you access cash you need for a project right now.
+Simply put, spending some money now can save you more money in the long run — or help you access cash.
+There are good reasons for refinancing and not-so-good reasons.
 Here’s a rundown of some of the main reasons you might want to consider refinancing your mortgage:

 - You can lower your monthly payment – If you have a fixed-rate mortgage with a rate that’s higher than market rates today, refinancing could help save you money on your monthly mortgage payment.
 In general, it’s a good idea to consider refinancing if you can lower your rate by one-half to three-quarters of a percentage point.

-- You can change from an adjustable-rate to a fixed-rate loan – If you have an adjustable-rate mortgage, now can be a good time to lock in a fixed rate.
-Interest rates are rising, so you might want to lock in a fixed rate before they get even higher and your next adjustment kicks in.
+- You can change from an adjustable-rate to a fixed-rate loan – If you have an adjustable-rate mortgage, you might decide to switch to a fixed rate.

-- You can get rid of private mortgage insurance (PMI) – If you’ve reached 20 percent equity in your home, refinancing is one way to eliminate PMI.
+- You can get rid of private mortgage insurance (PMI) – If your home’s value has gone up and you now have 20 percent equity, refinancing is one way to eliminate PMI.

 - You can get cash for your goals – If you want to pay down credit card debt or make home improvements, you can do a cash-out refinance, provided you have enough equity.
 Be sure to have a clear goal in mind for these funds, and be realistic about your spending habits.
 Do you plan to use the money for a discretionary expense, like a vacation, or for an investment such as furthering your education?
 If you plan to refinance other higher-cost debt, are you likely to run up debt again?